drcircuit/drcircuit.github.io/posts/code-writing-a-blog-with-no-libraries-01-the-todo-app.md

 }
 ```
 Nothing overly complicated there.
-I also know that when I load the page for the first time, I want to show the form for adding todos, and hide the form for editing todos.
+I also know that when I load the page for the first time, I want to show the form for adding todos and hide the form for editing todos.
 So I initialize the flag to "false".

-Let's create a function to show/hide a given form, and add a onLoad action to show the correct form based on the flag.
+Let's create a function to show/hide a given form, and add an onLoad action to show the correct form based on the flag.

 ```javascript
 function toggleForm(form, hidden) {